-The prototype described in this document relies in the fact that several approaches of QA systems like [8, 13, 4, 10] use named entities at different stages of the system in order to find a candidate answer.
+of the system in order to find a candidate answer.
 Generally speaking, the use of named entities is performed at the final stages of the system, i.e., either in the passage selection or as a discriminator in order to select a candidate answer at the final stage.
-Another interesting approach is the use of Predictive Annotation which was first presented at TREC-8 by Prager et al. [8].
+Another interesting approach is the use of Predictive Annotation which was first presented at TREC-8 by Prager et al. [9].
 One meaningful characteristic of this approach is the indexing of anticipated semantic types, identifying the semantic type of the answer sought by the question, and extracting the best matching entity in candidate answer passages.
-In their approach, the authors used no more than simple pattern matching to get the entities.
+In their approach, the authors used nothing but simple pattern matching to get the entities.
 Our prototype was developed to process both, questions and source documents in Spanish.
-Our system is based on approach just described but differs in the following: i) Semantic classes' identification relies in the preprocessing of the whole document collection by a POS tagger that simultaneously works as named entity recognizer and classifier. ii) The indexing stage takes as item the lexical context associated to each single named entity contained in every document of the collection. iii) The searching stage selects as candidate answers those named entities whose lexical contexts match better the context of the question. iv) At the final stage, candidate answers are compared against a second set of candidates gathered from the Internet. v) Final answers are selected based on a set of relevance measures which encompass all the information collected in the searching process.
+Our system is based on the methods mentioned above, but differs in the following: i) Semantic class identification relies on the preprocessing of the whole document collection by a POS tagger that simultaneously works as named entity recognizer and classifier. ii) The indexing stage takes as item the lexical context associated to each single named entity contained in every document of the collection. iii) The searching stage selects as candidate answers those named entities whose lexical contexts match better the context of the question, iv) At the final stage, candidate answers are compared against a second set of candidates gathered from the Internet. v) Final answers are selected considering a set of relevance measures which encompass all the information collected in the searching process.